bretkikehara/react-i18n/README.md

 ## Loading Bundles - sync

-Use `loadSync` to load multiple bundles or a single bundle, respectively.
+Use `loadSync` to load multiple bundles on all supported locales, respectively.
+For example, if French and English are the only supported languages:

 ```js
 import i18n from 'react-i18n';